 - Runner #7 will run Leg #19 and hand off to Runner #8 at Exchange #19.

 The exchange points are the same for everyone and are staffed by race officials recording team numbers and times.

 A Major Exchange happens at every six exchanges – Exchanges #6, #12, #18, #24, and #30.
 Major exchanges are where Van #1 carrying Runners #1-6 and Van #2 carrying Runners #7-12, will meet for the handoff.
 The handoff at major exchanges will always be between Runners #6 and #7, or between Runners #12 and #1.
 More details to follow on these major exchanges.

 Although 12-member teams are the norm, we also welcome teams of 6 members.
 The same rotation cycle applies for all teams.
-Regardless of team size (6 or 12, no other team sizes are allowed), all teams must be able to average under 10:00 minute pace per mile (or a total team time of about 44 hours) in order to reach the finish line before 1:30pm on Sunday, April 6, 2013.
+Regardless of team size (6 or 12, no other team sizes are allowed), all teams must be able to average under 10:00 minute pace per mile (or a total team time of about 44 hours) in order to reach the finish line before the cutoff time on Sunday.